rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 kubectl get secret -n ${NAMESPACE} cosign -o jsonpath='{.data.cosign\.key}' | base64 -d > cosign.key
 ```

-NOTE: this is only necessary if you're signing images with cosing OUTSIDE of the cluster, because the Cosign private key is stored within the k8s secret.
+NOTE: this is only necessary if you're signing images with cosign OUTSIDE of the cluster, because the Cosign private key is stored within the k8s secret.

-* Pull an example image (we're using th Ubi8 image in this example), and tag them to use the ghcr.io registry in our Organization:
+* Pull an example image (we're using the Ubi8 image in this example), and tag it to use the ghcr.io registry in our Organization:

 ```sh
 podman pull registry.access.redhat.com/ubi8/ubi-minimal:8.5-230